 Here are 10 Rules for a Happy Second Marriage:

-- Practice Forgiveness.
-Forgiveness isn’t the same as condoning the hurt done to you but it willallow you to move on.
+Forgiveness isn’t the same as condoning the hurt done to you but it will allow you to move on.
 Try to remember you are on the same team.

 The best way to beat the odds and to see your marriage succeed is to risk being vulnerable with your partner.
 Determination, respect, acceptance, patience, and having a good sense of humor can go a long way to improving your chances of success in a second marriage.